Fitness and nutrition

-Weight management and an active lifestyle are key to preventing obesity, a "lifestyle illness" linked to numerous chronic diseases.
+Weight management and an active lifestyle are key to preventing obesity, which is linked to numerous chronic diseases.
 We offer programs to help employees make sound nutrition choices, exercise and manage their weight.

 Offered at most U.S. sites, a 12-week program called Walk This Way encourages participants to walk at least 10,000 steps (approximately 5 miles) per day through planned workouts and routine activities, such as gardening and shopping.
-The program includes a pedometer to log daily steps, motivating weekly e-mails and prize drawings.
+Participants receive a pedometer to log daily steps, and the program includes motivating weekly e-mails and prize drawings.

 The Your Weigh ...
-Together weight management program has been in place for five years at all U.S. locations.
+Together weight-management program has been in place for five years at all U.S. locations.
 The program consists of 10 weekly sessions that address the gap between knowing what to do and actually doing it.
-It includes nutrition, physical activity and behavior-change coaching; a participation incentive; high-tech tools such as BalanceLog software; and group support.
+It includes nutrition, physical activity and behavior-change coaching.
+Participants receive high-tech tools such as BalanceLog software and group support.

-TI has on-site fitness facilities at some sites to encourage physical activity and give employees access to a discounted gym membership.
+TI has on-site fitness facilities at some sites to encourage physical activity.
 Our fitness facilities offer activities such as: